risk-first/website/menagerie/Coordination-Risk.md

 The key observation from looking at biology is this:  most of the cells in the human body _don't get a vote_.
 Muscles in the motor system have an **AI** or **AII** relationship with the brain - they do what they are told, but there are often nerves to report pain back.
 The only place where **CII** or **GII** _could_ occur is in our brains, when we try to make a decision and weigh up the pros and cons.

 This means that there is a deal:  _most_ of the cells in our body accede control of their destiny to "the system".
 Living within the system of the human body is a better option than going it alone.
 Occasionally, due to mutation, we can end up with [Cancer](https://en.wikipedia.org/wiki/Cancer), which is where one cell genetically "forgets" its purpose in the whole system and goes back to selfish individual self-replication (**UI**).
 We have [White Blood Cells](https://en.wikipedia.org/wiki/White_blood_cell) in the body to shut down this kind of behaviour and try to kill the rogue cells.
 In the same way, society has a police force to stop undesireable behaviour amongst its citizens.

-As we saw in [Process Risk](Process-Risk), _evolution_ is the driving force taking steps on the risk landscape tbd.

 ## Large Organisations